Marital Friendship, Romance, Intimacy and Faith

 - involvement with pornography during times of intimacy

-Finally, the major causes of masturbation in marriage are selfishness, loneliness, marital mistrust and stress, all of which can be sucessfully addressed.
+Finally, the major causes of masturbation in marriage are selfishness, loneliness, marital mistrust and stress, all of which can be successfully addressed.

 Numerous factors contribute to marital infidelity, including: